Sweet Violet (Viola Odorata) and Parma Violet: How to Grow Forgotten Treasures

 Scented large-flowered violets, grown for cut flowers, prefer moist, deep, rich and heavy soil, clay rather than sand.
 They can grow both in sun and in semi-shade.

 19th-century growers typically planted four rows of young plants in beds one metre wide, leaving the distance of 15-20cm between plants.
 Plants were then watered and kept weed free in the summer.
-Organic mulch, particularly well rotten manure was spread around them during the growing season.
+Organic mulch, particularly well rotted manure was spread around them during the growing season.
 Growers applied about 2-3cm of manure in June and sometimes more later in the summer.

 Similarly to pansies, Parma and sweet violet are cool weather plants and flower, depending on the variety, in spring, autumn or both.